hnvy/blog-1/README.md

 Want an RSS feed of the latest changes?
 Here: https://github.com/hnvy/blog-1/commits.atom

-The blazing-fast HTML version is available on: https://hnvy.github.io/blog-1/ (still a work-in-progress)
+The blazing-fast HTML version is available on: https://hnvy.github.io/blog-1/.

 # About me
 A human who has a strong desire to learn (it is a trait which I share with 100% of the other human beings).
 I enjoy writing about my experiences (my earliest surviving journal dates from when I was seven years old).
 This repository is primarily for my individual use.
 Anyone who happens to come across it could find something valuable in what I've written.